GLM-130B: An Open Bilingual Pre-trained Model: Related Work

 \vvpara{Inference.} Most public-accessible LLMs nowadays are providing their services via limited APIs.
 In this work, an important part of our endeavor has been on LLMs' efficient and fast inference.
 Related work may include distillation~\citep{sanh2019distilbert,jiao2020tinybert,wang2020minilm}, quantization~\citep{zafrir2019q8bert,shen2020q,tao2022compression}, and pruning~\citep{michel2019sixteen,fan2019reducing}.
 Very recent work~\citep{dettmers2022llm} shows that LLMs such as OPT-175B and BLOOM-176B can be quantized to 8 bit due to special distribution of outlier dimensions.

-In this work, however, we demonstrate that GLM's scaling law for INT4 weight quantization, according to our novel insights for LLM architecture choices.
-Such quantization, together with our engineering exertion on adapting \glm to FasterTransformer, allows \glm to be efficiently inferenced on as few as 4$\times$RTX 3090 (24G) GPUs or 8$\times$GTX 1080 Ti (11G) GPUs.
-It realizes LLMs' economical availability to public and a phased accomplishment to our commitment of LLMs' inclusivity.
+In this work, we demonstrate GLM's scaling law for INT4 weight quantization, which allows \glm to inference on as few as 4$\times$RTX 3090 (24G) GPUs or 8$\times$RTX 2080 Ti (11G) GPUs.